bradbell/xrst/test_rst/config_file.rst

    if a table can only have one entry, the entry is named data.
 #.
 Each table has a default value that is used when the table
    is not present in the toml file.
+   All of the defaults below will be the same in future versions of xrst with the possible exception of the html theme options :ref:`config_file@html_theme_options@Default` .
 #.
 All of the entries in a table have the same type
    as its corresponding default.
    If an entry has components, all of the comments have the same type as the default components.
-   There is one exception to this rule; see :ref:`config_file@html_theme_options` .
+   The html theme options default is one exception to this rule; see :ref:`config_file@html_theme_options` .

 .. contents::